-The National Traffic and Motor Vehicle Safety Act requires manufacturers of motor vehicle equipment to notify the Secretary of Transportation if it learns of defects or noncompliance in its motor vehicles or motor vehicle equipment.
-See 49 U.S.C. § 30118(c) (1).
-The Act provides a two-part test for defect-related reporting: (1) is there a "defect" as defined by the statute; and (2) does the manufacturer conclude "in good faith" that such defect "is related to motor vehicle safety"?
-If an affirmative answer is reached on both questions, the manufacturer has an obligation to report the safety related defect notify the Secretary of Transportation by certified mail and, in addition, to notify "owners, purchasers and dealers" of the equipment.
-Id. at § 30118(c).
-NHTSA rules require that these reports be submitted to NHTSA "not more than 5 working days after a defect in a vehicle or item of equipment has been determined to be safety related, or a noncompliance with a motor vehicle safety standard has been determined to exist."
-49 C.F.R. § 573.6(b).
+The Safety Act requires manufacturers of motor vehicle equipment to notify the Secretary of Transportation if it learns of defects or noncompliance in its motor vehicles or motor vehicle equipment.32 The Safety Act provides a two-part test for defect-related reporting: (1) is there a "defect" as defined by the statute; and (2) does the manufacturer conclude "in good faith" that such defect "is related to motor vehicle safety"?
+If an affirmative answer is reached on both questions, the manufacturer has an obligation to report the safety related defect notify the Secretary of Transportation by certified mail and, in addition, to notify "owners, purchasers and dealers" of the equipment.33 NHTSA rules require that these reports be submitted to NHTSA "not more than 5 working days after a defect in a vehicle or item of equipment has been determined to be safety related, or a noncompliance with a motor vehicle safety standard has been determined to exist."34

-As for noncompliance reporting, the rule is straightforward: violation of a FMVSS requires reporting, and the same time expectations apply.
+As for noncompliance reporting, the Rule is straightforward: violation of a FMVSS requires reporting, and the same time expectations apply.
 NHTSA's defect determinations can be researched because they are public, whereas CPSC defect determinations are not publicly available.
 But, similar to the CPSC regime, defect determinations and safety risks are considered on a case-by-case basis depending on the pattern of consumer complaints and information on root causes of accidents and other alleged vehicle failures.
 Brake issues, highlighted by the CPSC as a significant hazard, are equally important to NHTSA.
 In fact, motor vehicle brakes often have mandatory FMVSS requirements (as described above for mopeds).